 Good news!
-The coolest little shopping street in London is launching its very own outdoor market
+The coolest little shopping street in London has its very own outdoor market

 The new market runs the length of Lower Stable Street, and has a stellar line-up of stallholders, all handpicked by independent magazine-turned store, Kiosk N1C, and showcasing the work of some of the city’s most exciting creatives.
 Lower Stable Street Market runs for just four Saturdays, from 19 September to 10 October, from 11am-4pm, so get it in the diary!